 It should be noted that we observed no experimental dependence of the emitted intensity on the linear polarization direction of the excitation beam.
-This is due to the incoherent processes at the basis of spontaneous emission (where no memory is kept of the excitation polarization), which implies that the probability for an excited electron-hole pair to decay into a mode of the cavity with specific polarization properties is independent of the polarization of the excitation beam.
-Also, we found no net polarization of the emitted photons, meaning that the ratio $R = \frac{I{\perp}}{I{\parallel}}$ between the emitted light intensity polarized perpendicular and parallel to the resonator axis is always around 1, with deviations below 30% among different samples.
-While this would not be expected for an emission process mediated by a cavity, it should be recalled that the two almost degenerate quasi-TE and quasi-TM modes possess very different polarization properties.
-When this is taken into account and the far-field polarization for the ensemble of uncorrelated emitters is simulated, we find that only a residual $R \cong 2.5$ would be expected on average (see Supporting Information).
+This should be expected because of the incoherent processes at the basis of spontaneous emission (where no memory is kept of the excitation polarization), which implies that the probability for an excited electron-hole pair to decay into a mode of the cavity with specific polarization properties is independent of the polarization of the excitation beam.
+Also, we found no net polarization of the emitted photons, meaning that the ratio $R = \frac{I{\perp}}{I{\parallel}}$ between the emitted light intensity polarized perpendicular and parallel to the resonator axis is always around 1, with deviations below 20% among different samples.
+While this would not be expected for an emission process mediated by a Fabry-Pérot cavity, it should be recalled that the two almost degenerate quasi-TE and quasi-TM modes possess very different polarization properties.
+When this is taken into account and the far field polarization for the ensemble of uncorrelated emitters is simulated, we find that only a residual $R \cong 2.5$ would be expected on average (see Supporting Information).
 We tentatively attribute the additional depolarization to residual wall roughness, which depolarizes the photons emitted by the Ge nanocavities.
-Finally, we experimentally observed a proportionality between the excitation power and the emission rate from the nanoresonators, as shown in Fig. 5(b), therefore finding no evidence of background due to thermal blackbody emission [39] and also ruling out any stimulated emission for the investigated excitation rates.
+Finally, we experimentally observed a proportionality between the excitation power and the emission rate from the nanoresonators, as shown in Fig. 5(b), therefore finding no evidence of background due to thermal blackbody emission [35] and also ruling out any stimulated emission for the investigated excitation rates.

-In conclusion, we studied the smallest possible waveguide cavity resonators that can be realized with Ge on Si and demonstrated an almost 30-fold enhancement in the collected emission per unit volume at 1.55 μm wavelength, when compared to that from a continuous film with the same thickness.
-Detailed simulations reveal that most of the enhancement is due to effective beaming of the emitted photons within the objective collection angle, demonstrating that the nanostructures act as efficient directional antennas to improve the radiation efficiency and confirming the key importance of a thorough analysis of emission enhancement processes from confined nanostructures to unambiguously assess their physical origin.
-In perspective, the performance of the resonators may be improved by strain engineering to further enhance the emission efficiency or by nano-photonic engineering of the cavity mirrors (e.g. fabricating steeper facets and/or Bragg reflectors) to enhance the quality factor of the resonances.
-The analysis and experimental results presented in this work therefore pave the way towards optimized group-IV nanoemitters where doping, strain, and photonic engineering can all be merged together as different complementary ingredients to achieve highly directional and efficient nanoscale light sources at telecommunication wavelengths.
-Along this road, a full quantitative understanding and control of the emission processes of wavelength-sized resonators is a mandatory step.
-Applications of on-chip integrated incoherent light sources would be found e.g. for compact and cost-effective sensors that could require either air-coupled radiation (such as in photointerrupters, reflective photosensors, or any other sensor design that presents an air gap between the source and the detector) or waveguide-coupled emission (for example for refractive index sensing exploiting propagation along functionalized waveguides).
-The latter possibility, although not directly addressed by this work, could in principle benefit from the welldefined mode profiles of the TM0 and TE0 modes supported by the Ge nanoresonators.
+In conclusion, we studied the smallest possible waveguide Fabry-Pérot resonators that can be realized with Ge on Si and demonstrated an almost 30-fold enhancement in the collected emission per unit volume at 1.55 μm wavelength, when compared to that from a continuous film with the same thickness.
+Detailed simulations reveal that most of the enhancement is due to effective beaming of the emitted photons within the collection angle of the objective, demonstrating that the nanostructures act as efficient directional antennas to improve the radiation efficiency and confirming the key importance of a thorough analysis of emission enhancement processes from confined nanostructures to unambiguously assess their physical origin.
+In perspective, the performance of the resonators can be improved by strain engineering to further enhance the emission efficiency or by nano-photonic engineering of the cavity mirrors (e.g. fabricating steeper facets and/or Bragg reflectors) to enhance the quality factor of the resonances.
+The analysis and experimental results presented in this work therefore pave the road towards optimized group-IV nanoemitters where doping, strain, and photonic engineering can be merged together to achieve highly directional and efficient light emission at telecommunication wavelengths.